osu-eesc/cms-docs/user-guide/docs/content-types/topic.md

 The black menu bar at the top of every page contains a list of all topics.
 There are also links to all top-level topics on the home page.

-We encourage counties to link to topics that are especially relevant to visitors from their county.
-This can be done via a “Button Link” or “Call to Action” section.
+Counties can link to topics that are especially relevant to visitors from their county.
+This can be done via a required Topics field on [local focus areas](focus-area.md) (which appear under What We Do).

 ## Topic Categories